 The accredited U.S. Doctor of Osteopathic Medicine (DO degree) is different from that in other countries.
 Because of the rigor and uniqueness of U.S. educational programs, American DOs have been trained both in all facets of medicine and in hands-on diagnosis and healing techniques.
 With all of the laws and regulations in the United States, the only way to ensure the quality of our physicians is to require that everyone licensed as a DO must graduate from one of the nation’s accredited osteopathic medical schools.

-The New York College of Osteopathic Medicine at the New York Institute of Technology offers a three-year program for physicians trained in other countries.
+The New York College of Osteopathic Medicine at the New York Institute of Technology offers a four-year program for physicians trained in other countries.
 However, those physicians still must complete an internship, as must any graduate of a U.S. osteopathic medical school.
 In addition, residency program training is strongly recommended.
 All other U.S. osteopathic medical schools require that foreign medical graduates complete the same four-year educational program as other American osteopathic medical students.
 Completion of an internship is required to practice in any state, and completion of a residency program is strongly recommended.